 Block Types property in the example below.

-Now when a user goes to replace the header Template Part block in the Site Editor, our new patterns will appear as choices in the modal.
+When a user goes to replace the header Template Part block in the Site Editor, the new patterns appear as choices in the modal.

-Semantic patterns are really quite simple.
-They allow users to easily add patterns to header and footer template parts as well as replace the design of existing template parts.
-Just one more way to improve user workflow in WordPress.
+Semantic patterns are quite simplistic.
+They allow users to easily add patterns to header and footer template parts and replace the design of existing template parts—just another way to improve user workflow in WordPress.
 If you have designed a theme with patterns but have not employed this technique, consider if any can become semantic patterns.

 That’s all for now.
 External links referenced in this article and other related resources are listed below.
 In case you missed the previous articles in the series, make sure to check out contextual patterns and page creation patterns.